Myth: You can never have too much protein

 Now that brings me back to the fact I stated above.
 The excess protein comes out in your pee.
 Or more specifically the surplus of amino acids is excreted through your kidneys to make up urea – or urine!

 Ever wondered why lemon trees thrive from being urinated on?
-Well that’s because the nitrogen in urine from surplus amino acids is like a natural fertilizer.
+Well that’s because the nitrogen in urine from surplus amino acids is like a natural fertiliser.

-Most women in Australia actually consume too much protein, so if you are considering paying the extra 50c-$1 at the smoothie store for added protein powder chances are it is a waste of money.
+Most women in Australia actually consume too much, so if you are considering paying the extra 50c-$1 at the smoothie store for added protein powder chances are it is a waste of money.

 I do sometimes consume protein powder, but usually in a smaller dose that the packet recommends and only if I haven’t had protein in my last meal.